-Help us celebrate this extra special day by making a donation to AG Bell.
-It’s more than a 173rd birthday present for Alexander Graham Bell.
-It’s also a gift for the 34 million children worldwide with profound hearing loss.
-Your gift will ensure that more children and families have access to qualified specialists, information, and resources to lead a life without limits.
+Help us celebrate by giving a gift to the 34 million children worldwide diagnosed with profound hearing loss.
+Your donation will ensure that more children and families have access to qualified specialists, information and resources to continue to lead a life without limits.

 A donation to AG Bell directly impacts the lives of children who are deaf or hard of hearing.
 It helps new parents make well-informed decisions.
 It helps families get support and access to qualified specialists.
 And it helps professionals and policy leaders effectively advocate for the needs of people with hearing loss.
 Donate today to give the gift of sound.